Request Assessment

 “There are a ton of other emails that can reach your contacts that are set as non-marketing,” Deanna says.
 “If you set someone as non-marketing, it doesn’t mean you can’t communicate with them as a business; it’s just very prescriptive about what type of email you are sending.”

-Sales emails, chat transcripts, registrations, ticket kickbacks, transactional emails, customer feedback surveys, etc. can all still be sent to non-marketing contacts.
+As Deanna states, non-marketing contacts can still receive sales emails, chat transcripts, registrations, ticket kickbacks, transactional emails, customer feedback surveys, etc.

 When defining who should be a marketing contact for your company, it can be helpful to start with who shouldn’t be: contacts who’ve opted out, who are unengaged, who are completely unqualified, etc.